harmony-one/x/progress/sergey-karasev.md

-2023-10-30 Mon: (Implement unit tests for UI components from Actions module, update with new logo)
+2023-10-30 Mon: Working on unit tests for UI components from Actions module, update with new logo, and migrated harmony one bot to another server

 ---